A Love Letter to 2000's YouTube

 It comes back to what I was talking about with Terry Pratchett and real life influences.
 I was a kid!
 I had a camera!
 I had Windows Movie Maker!
 I could do it all too!

 Skip ahead a few years.
 It all changed for me when Oprah opened a Youtube channel.
 The environment pivoted from DIY to a marketing machine.
-Then followed algorithms, monetization, and the site eventually becoming the second most visited second only to Google.
+Then followed algorithms, monetization, and YouTube eventually becoming the second most visited domain second only to Google.

-The other day in a grocery store I saw a box named "Influencer starter kit."
+The other day in a big box grocery store I saw a product named "Influencer starter kit."
 It's wild to me how industrialized the space has actually become.

 All this to say a few things: